caiks/WBOT02/README.md

 ![actor001_006](images/actor001_006.png)

 The first three representations are close to their corresponding records.
-These three have high *likelihoods*.
+All have high *likelihoods*.

 We can navigate around using the mouse or the arrow keys.
 The space bar will re-center the focus.
-We can easily navigate to areas of low *likelihoods*, for example if we hit the right arrow several times to (0.531,0.5) we have -
+We can easily navigate to areas of low *likelihoods*, for example if we hit the up arrow several times to (0.5,0.425) we have -

 ![actor001_007](images/actor001_007.png)